Benefit-Cost Analysis Guidance for Applicants

 State and Local Planning

-Projects should have received all Federal, State and local permits and approvals, including completion of all National Environmental Policy Act (“NEPA”) analysis, at the time the application is submitted.
-It would be important to include information relevant to projects being considered for the new permitting approach; the application should include adequate information to assess the ability to achieve remaining environmental reviews and permitting in a time period that would allow funds to be obligated within the required timeframe.
+Projects should have received or have substantially completed all Federal, State and local permits and approvals, including National Environmental Policy Act (“NEPA”) analysis, at the time the application is submitted.
+The application should include adequate information to assess the ability to obtain any remaining environmental reviews and permitting in a time period that would allow funds to be obligated within the required timeframe.
 If any part of the environmental review or permitting process is incomplete at the time of application, the applicant should demonstrate, through their project schedule, narrative and supporting documents, that they will complete NEPA and obtain any other necessary permits and approvals, as well as complete all additional, necessary pre-construction steps by the statutory obligation date and, if appropriate, how the applicant distinguishes the permitting approach as appropriate to achieve this result.

 If the obligation of Grant funds for construction or other activities is contingent on completion of other approvals that can only take place after the environmental approvals process, the applicant should demonstrate, through their project schedule, narrative, and supporting documents, that they can reasonably expect to obtain all environmental approvals by the statutory date.
 Like planning, environmental approvals must be obtained prior to completing other pre-construction project elements.